PabloRoves/eCommerce_basico/README.md

 ## Features

-- **Product Management:** Fetches and displays products from a server.
+- **Product Management:**Fetches and displays products from a server.
+"Delete product" modal for easy deletion, and a "Create product" modal for adding new products with name, price, and image (JPEG only).
 - **Shopping Cart:** Allows users to add and remove items from their cart.
 - **Dynamic UI:** Updates product quantities and cart details dynamically.
 - **Responsive Design:** Ensures usability across different screen sizes.